SQLFormat is a free online formatter for SQL statements. Enter your SQL statement in the textarea below and click "Format" (or simply: [Ctrl+Enter]).

 Show Your Support

-I Speak SQL Big Mug
+Speak SQL Sticker

 Your SQL looks beautiful, but your shirts could use an upgrade?
 Check out our exclusive “I Speak SQL” collection.
 Not only will you look cool, but you'll also support the ongoing development of sqlformat.org.
 Go to collection...